 Multiple sclerosis has been like a secret club at times.
 We have our own language and rituals.
-We can confab over disease-modifying drugs (DMD) or over our the latest recurrence of an old symptom.
+We can confab over disease-modifying drugs (DMD) or over our latest recurrence of an old symptom.
 We compare neurologists in the search for the best professional that suits us.
 We talk about many aspects of multiple sclerosis that affect us, but we also miss some of the most important conversations.
 We miss understanding more about these MS issues because of a desire for privacy or a sense of shame.
-Bodily functions are off-limits.
+Bodily functions may be off-limits.
 It's the "poop" we don't talk about.

-Shame around MS-related bladder and bowel problems
+Shame around MS bladder and bowel problems

 There is a great deal of shame surrounding bathroom problems.
 Urination, defecation, menstruation.
 These are the "tions" we shun.
 Polite company does not allow for a discussion of restroom habits.
 Is there a polite way to ask others about how often they go to the toilet and what happens?
-It is too bad we don't because these topics should be discussed.
+It is too bad we don't, because these topics should be discussed.

-A frank conversation with other women with MS
+A frank conversation with others with MS

 I learned the importance of this from two women who are in a monthly MS lunch group.
-Because she created a group that was founded on fun and friendly gatherings, Stephanie set the stage for me to be able to talk.
+Because she created a group that was founded on fun and friendly gatherings, one woman set the stage for me to be able to talk.
 After suffering through a painful experience, I hesitantly raised the issue with my lunch mates.
 We were technically at a coffee klatch, but it was the same to me.
 I asked them if they ever suffered from severe constipation.

-In asking about something that was so personal I was able to make a better decision for my health.
+In asking about something that was so personal, I was able to make a better decision for my health.
 It is one thing to do your research.
 There is a lot of data available regarding issues with fecal and urinary urgency.
 From anecdotal stories to scholarly research, there is no shortage of information that deals with the dire need to use the toilet, but it cannot fully replace the ability to ask a real person, in real-time, and with the chance to follow up.
 There is a lot to be said for engaging with our MS friends when we need more personal advice.

 No topic is off-limits for me

 A couple of years later I find myself in their role.
 I am the TMI (too much information) Warrior!
 There is no topic that is off-limits, and I let people know this.
 If you have to whisper it, I am here to listen.
 If you feel flushed asking something, I will hand you a fan and answer as best I can.
 When you suffer from a chronic illness, there is so much to process.
 With multiple sclerosis, we seem to be processing our physical health constantly.
 We have to stay on top of our illness the best that we can.
 That means paying attention to nearly every twitch, pain, or clogged gastrointestinal system.